catalystneuro/lazy_ops/README.md

 # lazy_ops

-<strong>Provides a class to allow for lazy transposing and slicing operations on h5py datasets </strong>
+<strong>Provides a class to allow for lazy transposing, slicing, and iterating operations on h5py datasets </strong>

 ## Installation